 Singapore is a country with limited water resources, and it is essential for its water quality to be carefully regulated.
-The National Environment Agency (NEA) regulates water pollution and quality in Singapore's sewerage system, as well as inland water bodies and coastal areas.
+The National Environment Agency (NEA) regulates water pollution and quality in Singapore's inland water bodies and coastal areas.

 Our sewerage system